Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 curvature datum {K0 ΛT, DT(irreversible)C=C eitC(reversible)\text{curvature datum} \;\Longrightarrow\; \begin{cases} K \geq 0 \;\Rightarrow\; \Lambda_T,\; D_T & \text{(irreversible)} \\ C = C^* \;\Rightarrow\; e^{-itC} & \text{(reversible)} \end{cases}

-This reversible/irreversible decomposition is not an add-on.
-It is the deepest structural feature of the Tier-1 system.
+This reversible/irreversible decomposition is the deepest structural feature of the Tier-1 system.
 The capacity inequality couples the two channels: the reversible Dirac carrier (coherent, unitary, wave-like) is constrained by the irreversible Λ\Lambda budget (dissipative, contractive, record-bearing).
 Every mass, every measurement, every irreversible process in the physical world lives at a saturation point where these two channels meet.

 The system is falsified if, for every configuration (gE,A,ψ)(g_E, A, \psi) matching established low-energy observables, at least one of the following holds: